foxssake/netfox/docs/netfox/guides/logging.md

     Defaults to `_` if currently not in rollback.

+!!!note
+    These default tags are subject to change between releases.

 Custom tags can be attached by calling `NetfoxLogger.register_tag()`.
 In this sense, tags are callbacks that must return a single string, containing the tag data to be logged.